Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Continuous-time Dynamics and Shadow-Walk Algorithm

 \subsection{Shadow-Walk Method}

 Although the continuous-dynamics of moving along the shadow are the same as those of PGD and achieve linear convergence, it is unclear how to discretize this continuous-time process and obtain a linearly convergent algorithm.
-To ensure feasibility we may have arbitrarily small step-sizes, and therefore, cannot show sufficient progress in such cases.
-This is a phenomenon similar to that in the Away-Step and Pairwise CG variants, where the maximum step-size that one can take might not be big enough to show sufficient progress.
-In \cite{Lacoste2015}, the authors overcome this problem by bounding the number of such `bad' steps using dimension reduction arguments crucially relying on the fact that these algorithms maintain their iterates as a convex combination of vertices.
-However, unlike away-steps in CG variants, we consider shadow directions {($\mathbf{d}_{\mathbf{x}}^\Pi$, $\hat{\mathbf{d}}_{\mathbf{x}}^\Pi$)} for descent, which are independent from the vertices of $P$ and thus eliminating the need to maintain active sets for the iterates of the algorithm.
-In general, the shadow ODE might revisit a fixed facet a large number times (see Figure \ref{fig:proj}) with decreasing step-sizes.
-This problem does not occur when discretizing PGD's continuous time dynamics since we can take {\it unconstrained} gradient steps and then the projections ensure feasibility.
+To ensure feasibility we may have arbitrarily small step-sizes, and therefore, cannot show sufficient progress in such cases. \sge{This issue occurs in existing FW variants that use some form of away-steps.
+In fact, many recent papers \cite{Lacoste2015, Bashiri_2017, combettes2020, Braun2017, Pena2015, Beck2017, garber2020revisiting, Garber_2016, dvurechensky2023generalized, pedregosa2020linearly} use a similar way of showing convergence by bounding the number of such `bad' steps with dimension reduction arguments, which crucially rely on maintaining iterates as a convex combination of vertices.
+However, unlike away-steps in CG variants, we consider shadow directions {(${d}_{{x}}^\Pi$, $\hat{{d}}_{{x}}^\Pi$)} for constrained descent that enable us to give a novel geometry-independent proof of convergence.
+This method, {\sc Shadow-Walk}, effectively mimics a projected gradient descent algorithm\footnote{Gradient mapping is equivalent under Euclidean prox operator is equivalent to projected gradient descent, however the direction of movement is in the interior of the polytope (for large enough step sizes), whereas {\sc Shadow-Walk} moves on the boundary of the polytope, which will be a crucial difference in the discretization.}, except it uses the projections curve to reach the desired unconstrained descent.
+Although simple, this will help us interpolate between constrained descent optimization methods and projected gradient descent, and achieve an affine-invariant rate for {\sc Shadow-CG}.}